TASRobotics/RaidZero-FRC-2018/geogebra-transfer/README.md

 Note: Make sure the data is in the new format.

 1. Press Ctrl+A or click the top-left square to select all cells.
-2. Press Ctrl+C to copy.
+2. Right click and click copy.
 3. Make sure you are connected to the robot.
 4. Run the script.
 It should automatically read from the clipboard, convert the data, and upload it to the robot.